SiliconLabs/java_packet_trace_library/doc/debug-channel.md

 All tooling that deals with the discrete debug messages is expected to remove the framing, so what is left is individual debug messages, without the framing and the length bytes.

-In case of errors (such as the `]` not being present after the length bytes) the recovery is typically accomplished by the deframing state engine reading forward until a next `[` is found, and then attempting to resume the deframing.
+In case of errors (such as the `]` not being present after the length bytes) recovery is typically accomplished by the deframing state engine reading forward until a next `[` is found, and then attempting to resume the deframing.
-This case can be detected, because the payload of individual message contains the sequence number.
+This case can be detected, because the payload of each individual message contains a sequence number.

-Following two chapters describe the format of individual debug messages, after the framing bytes are removed.
+The following two chapters describe the format of individual debug messages, after the framing bytes are removed.

 ## Debug Message Version 1.0